Skip to main content

 • Make sure that your license has all the correct information.
 Carefully check it immediately after receipt.
 If you discover an error, have it corrected as soon as possible.

-• Sign the back of your license/privilege panel.
+• Sign the front of your license/privilege page.

 Hunting License Exceptions